Earn Your Master of Dispute Resolution (MDR) Online from Pepperdine Caruso Law

 Knowledge and understanding of the moral, ethical, and professional responsibilities of dispute resolution professionals (including lawyers).

-Career Paths in Conflict Resolution
+Career Paths in Conflict Resolution and Mediation

 Pepperdine Caruso School of Law’s online Master of Dispute Resolution program teaches practical negotiation, mediation, and arbitration skills needed in a wide range of industries.
 Students can increase their marketability and make a difference for their clients, employees, and community members by applying their skills in various aspects of dispute resolution.